 Ned Kelly was a fugitive whose exploits during the late nineteenth century have made him something of a national folk hero.
 His story begins with petty theft and police harassment.
 It progresses through horse thefts and bank holdups carried out with his gang of bushrangers (outlaws) to a final, desperate shootout with police, during which the gang wore armour fashioned out of plough mouldboards.

 Ned's life ended with his hanging in 1880 at the age of 25, but his story lives on.
 It's been the subject of numerous books and films.
-Bailup has a comprehensive history of the Kelly Gang, and other resources—including details and photos of the armour.
+Australian government site Australian Stories has a comprehensive history of the Kelly Gang, and other resources—including links to other sites about Ned Kelly.

 Student organisations fostering a safe and supportive environment for lesbian, gay, bisexual, and transgender youth.
 The goal is to make school and university communities safe and welcoming to all students regardless of sexual orientation or gender identity.
 There is a brief "Gay-Straight alliance" article at Wikipedia.